 Alice Munro’s story, Runaway, is about a young country woman who runs away from an abusive husband.
-However, her freedom is short-lived as she spirals into a panic and steps down from the Greyhound bus she’d boarded.
-Within hours, she’s calling her husband from a gas station saying wants to come home.
+However, her freedom is short-lived as she spirals into a panic and steps down from the Greyhound bus she’d boarded an hour earlier.
+She calls her husband from a gas station saying wants to come home.

 Clark comes to get her and in the weeks following, he’s duly chastened.
 His response empowers Carla, but later events suggest her empowerment is only temporary: in the story’s coda, we learn Carla suspects Clark of having killed a missing and much-loved pet.
 Its absence provides a backdrop to the cycles of domestic abuse rendered by Munro—when it comes to this couple’s marriage, we see a slow build-up of tension, a dramatic release and, of course, great make-up sex.